 |Snoring severity scale ≥ 4a and body mass index > 26 ||≥ 15 ||1.3 (1.3-2.0) ||0.07 (0.03-0.19) |

 Because most individual symptoms or signs lack diagnostic accuracy, physicians usually evaluate patients for combinations of findings.
 Unfortunately, the physician’s overall impression is not more useful than the individual symptoms or signs (overall clinical impression of sleep apnea: LR+, 1.7; 95% CI, 1.5-2.0; LR- 0.67; 95% CI, 0.60-0.74).
 The Snoring Severity Scale4 in combination with BMI is most useful for ruling out the likelihood of moderate to severe sleep apnea, but it requires confirmation in additional studies that also assess its accuracy for mild sleep apnea (AHI, 5 to < 15).
 The Sleep Apnea Clinical Score5 combines the results of 4 findings (snoring, nocturnal gasping or choking, hypertension, and neck circumference) and then uses a grid to determine the score.
 Like the Snoring Severity Scale, it has been evaluated in only 1 study.
-However, the Sleep Apnea Clinical Score may be the most useful combination for ...
+However, the Sleep Apnea Clinical Score may be the most useful combination for identifying patients ...